 Increasingly, remote and hybrid work environments are becoming the norm as more companies embrace once temporary work-from-home policies as a permanent change.
 While the benefits are clear — boosted morale, minimised overhead expenses and increased productivity, just to name a few — there are still several challenges leaders will need to address.
 One of the most pressing?
 Finding a way to create a company culture and showing your thanks for your employees when you’re no longer interacting in person.

+Need some ideas for employee appreciation?
 Learn how you can stay connected with your team and show your appreciation for everything they do even when you’re far farther than a cubicle or hallway away.

 The importance of employee appreciation